 Q: What are the unique challenges of maintaining employee engagement in hybrid and remote work environments compared to traditional office settings?

-Christie Hoffman: One of the biggest challenges in hybrid and remote work environments is that employees have vastly different daily experiences.
+One of the biggest challenges to engage hybrid and remote employees is that everyone has vastly different daily experiences.

 Those working from the office may feel more connected to their teams, while those working remotely might feel isolated or overlooked.
 If not adequately addressed, this gap in experiences can lead to disengaged employees.

 The solution is to ensure you check in with everyone equally, regardless of where they work.
-Run regular employee surveys to ask, "How are you doing regularly?
-Do you have everything you need?
-Can you perform at your best?"
+Run regular employee surveys to ask "open-ended questions," but mainly about "what gets in the way of doing your best work?"

 Importantly, although employees in a hybrid work model may work under different conditions, you can control how you interact with them.
 Offer everyone the same opportunity to be heard and supported.

-Remember, it's not just about giving them a job; it's about ensuring they feel valued and their concerns are taken seriously.
+Remember, it's not just about giving them a job; it's about ensuring they feel valued, thet have what they need to do their best works, and their concerns are taken seriously.

 Another point is that in traditional office settings, managers can more easily observe body language and casual interactions that indicate employees' feelings.